ntnhut/LeetSolve/docs/source/Greedy/09_MTH_1710_Maximum_Units_on_a_Truck_int.md

 8
 91
 ```
-### Code explanation

-1. The `boxTypes` vector is sorted in descending order based on the number of units per box.
-This is done using a lambda function as the sorting criterion.
-Sorting in this way ensures that the boxes with the most units per box come first in the sorted list.

-2. The code initializes `maxUnits` to 0.
-This variable will keep track of the maximum units that can be loaded onto the truck.

-3. It initializes an index variable `i` to 0, which will be used to iterate through the sorted `boxTypes` list.

-4. The code enters a loop that continues as long as there is available space on the truck (`truckSize > 0`) and there are more box types to consider (`i < boxTypes.size()`).

-5. It checks if the current box type (specified by `boxTypes[i]`) can be loaded entirely onto the truck without exceeding its capacity.
-If `boxTypes[i][0]` (the number of boxes available for this type) is less than or equal to `truckSize`, it loads all available boxes of this type onto the truck:
-   - It adds `boxTypes[i][0] * boxTypes[i][1]` to `maxUnits` (the total units loaded).
-   - It subtracts `boxTypes[i][0]` from `truckSize` (reduce the remaining truck capacity).

-6. If the current box type cannot be loaded entirely onto the truck without exceeding its capacity, it loads as many boxes as possible to maximize the units:
-   - It adds `truckSize * boxTypes[i][1]` to `maxUnits` (the total units loaded).
-   - It breaks out of the loop since the truck is now at full capacity.

-7. The code increments `i` to move to the next box type.

-8. After the loop finishes, `maxUnits` will contain the maximum number of units that can be loaded onto the truck without exceeding its capacity.

-9. The code returns the value of `maxUnits` as the result.

-In summary, the code optimally loads boxes onto a truck to maximize the total number of units that can be transported, considering both the number of boxes available and their units per box.
+This solution optimally loads boxes onto a truck to maximize the total number of units that can be transported, considering both the number of boxes available and their units per box.

 ### Complexity
 * Runtime: `O(N*logN)`, where `N = boxTypes.length`.